Filmores Hotel is located at 212 Dundas St E (at George St on the northeast corner) in the Garden District neighbourhood of Toronto.

 The land was later subdivided, and this particular lot that Filmores Hotel is located on was purchased in 1872 by a merchant named Henry Tasker.
 Two years later, he built a 2½-storey, red brick home on the northern portion of the property.
 The Second Empire-style house features a Mansard roof, high-arched windows, yellow brick accents and decorative details.
 As the property changed hands, the various owners made alterations to the structure.

 A Major Addition

-In the early 20th century, there was a low-rise apartment building boom in Toronto.
-In 1912, the City put a temporary ban on constructing multi-unit structures, so to get around the rules, property owners would make alterations to existing buildings.
+In the early 20th century, Toronto had a low-rise apartment building boom.
+In 1912, the city temporarily banned constructing multi-unit structures, so to get around the rules, property owners would make alterations to existing buildings.

-That same year, James Taylor Benor bought the property for $14,250 and acquired a building permit for a 3-storey “addition to rooming house”.
+That same year, James Taylor Benor bought the property for $14,250 and acquired a building permit for a 3-storey “addition to rooming house.”
 Architects Symons and Rae designed the upscale addition called the Wilton Court Apartments.
-Incorporated into the south side of the Tasker House, the Edwardian Classical style structure is clad with red brick and features stone highlights.
-The design itself was influenced by the irregular shape of the lot due to the curve of Dundas St E. This is emphasized in the sharply rounded corner entrance.
-Other architectural elements of the symmetrical building include quoins and band courses as well as window lintels and sills.
+Incorporated into the south side of the Tasker House, the Edwardian Classical-style structure is clad with red brick and features stone highlights.
+The irregular shape of the lot influenced the design itself due to the curve of Dundas St E. This is emphasized in the sharply rounded corner entrance.
+Other architectural elements of the symmetrical building include quoins and band courses, as well as window lintels and sills.

 The Wilton Court Hotel